mosbymc/pointfree-js/README.md

 A JavaScript library that brings together algebraic data structures, combinators, decorators, lenses, transducers, and more into a single environment.

+Currently in progress:
+- monoids and groups
+- semi-group factory for defining your own semi-groups
+- tests and refactoring of existing code base

 This is a work in progress and is not yet ready for production use.